TerryS94/dll-toolkit/README.md

         app.RegisterBackEndHooks();
         app.RegisterUniversalHooks();

+		//example for registering your own hook. (detour not implemented in this example) app.RegisterHook("OnTakeDamage", 0x123456, OnTakeDamage_Detour);
         //example for writing a single byte x times at a specific address app.RegisterPatch(0x123456, { 0x90 }, 5u);//nop 5 bytes starting at 0x123456
         //example for replacing x bytes at a specific address